-Every bartender you find at the bar will be more than happy to help you out if you’re new to the whiskey world and the bar even has access to the limited edition Scotch Malt Whiskey Society single cask bottlings.
+Every bartender you find at the bar will be more than happy to help you out if you’re new to the whiskey world.
+The bar even has access to the limited edition Scotch Malt Whiskey Society single cask bottlings.

-Before this bar, you would need to pay at least $200 for a bottle but now simply pop along to Whiskey and Alement to buy it by the nip and taste it for a price that is much more budget-friendly.
+Without this bar, you would need to pay at least $200 for a bottle.
+Instead, simply pop along to Whiskey and Alement to buy it by the nip and taste it for a price that is much more budget-friendly.

 Level 3, 59-63 Bourke Street, Melbourne Victoria 3000

-Madame Brussels is not only the final rooftop bar on our list but the final bar on our list and is a fancy-looking terrace bar and public house located in the heart of the Australian city.
+Madame Brussels is not only the final rooftop bar on our list but the final bar on our list.
+This is a fancy-looking terrace bar and public house located in the heart of the Australian city.

-The bar pays a tribute to the Madame herself, who was a Melbourne brothel owner and entrepreneur in the 19th century and was famous for her sensational attitude and unconventional lifestyle.
+The bar pays a tribute to the Madame herself, who was a Melbourne brothel owner and entrepreneur in the 19th century.
+This illustrious lady was famous for her sensational attitude and unconventional lifestyle.

-Decked with AstroTurf, parasols, and timber furniture, the bar is a favorite with visitors and locals alike and you are promised plenty of sun, booze, and fun times all night long.
+Decked with AstroTurf, parasols, and timber furniture, the bar is a favourite with visitors and locals alike and you are promised plenty of sun, booze, and fun times all night long.

 Little wonder it rounds off our list of the best bars in Melbourne.